bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 Sets the model checker solvers.
 Valid values are:

 - `cvc4`
-- `eld`: introduced in v0.8.18
+- `eld`: introduced in v1.1.2
 - `smtlib2`
 - `z3`

-Refer to the [Solidity documentation](https://docs.soliditylang.org/en/latest/smtchecker.html#smt-and-horn-solvers) for more information.
+Refer to the [Ylem documentation](https://docs.soliditylang.org/en/latest/smtchecker.html#smt-and-horn-solvers) for more information.

 ###### `model_checker.timeout`